mackfey/mutation/README.md

    the *build/classes/java/main/* directory.

 3. Run `./gradlew test` to run all Triangle unit tests.
-The test results are available as html report: *build/reports/tests/test/index.html*.
+The test results are available as a HTML report: *build/reports/tests/test/index.html*.

 4. Run `./gradlew jacocoTestReport` to produce a code coverage report.
-The coverage results are printed to the console and are available as html report:
+   Coverage results are printed to the console and are available as a HTML report: *build/reports/jacoco/test/html/index.html*.
-   *build/reports/jacoco/test/html/index.html*.
+    * If you are running on a UW CSE machine such as attu, you will also find the report at https://homes.cs.washington.edu/~$USER/jacoco_report , where $USER is your CSE NetID.

 #### Mutation analysis